aesterhuizen/pyShares/README.md

 # pyShares
-GUI tool for connecting to your Robinhood account and trade algorithmically.
+PyShares is a Graphical User Interface tool written in Python that uses PyQt, mplfinance (matplotlib finance package), Pandas to onnect to your Robinhood account and make it easier to trade programmatically with Stocks/Bonds and ETFs.